sashkachan/tribler-arr-shim/README.md

 ```

 # Caveats
-1. Multiple categories are not supported.
-This means multiple arr apps will share the same category internally and will see all downloads from other apps.
+## Categories
+*arr apps distinguish their downloads from others by fetching the list with a category selector that will be applied to all API calls.
+Tribler does not implement a concept of categories but it can add tags to downloads.
+This means that regardless of the configured category in an *arr app, all downloads will be returned on list requests.

 # TODO
-1. Allow multiple categories
+1. Support multiple categories.

 ## License